InsolentRave/address_generator-insolent-rave/README.md

 ]
 ```

-- Retrieve an address with a given ID `1`:
+- Retrieve an address with a given ID, i.e. `1`:
 ```http
 GET /addresses/1/ HTTP/1.1
 Host: localhost:8000